 197, 297, 397, 497.
 Independent Study

 SCE.
 Senior Capstone Experience

-The Senior Capstone Experience in history consists of studies in historiographical techniques and preparation of a substantial senior thesis.
-During the spring term of the junior year, history majors participate in a required course entitled Historical Method (HIS 399).
-In connection with this course, each student is assigned a thesis advisor under whose supervision a prospectus, preliminary bibliography and other elements are prepared.
-Students who wish to be considered for departmental honors, or who are preparing for graduate study in history or related fields, should request permission to attempt an honors thesis.
+The Senior Capstone is History consists of completion of a senior thesis, and presentation of the student's work in a public poster session.
+During the spring term of their junior year, all History majors enroll in Historical Method (HIS 399).
+In this course, students begin the process of planning their senior theses.
+During their senior year, students, guided by a faculty advisor, work to research, write and revise their theses. present them to the Department and the College community in the form of a poster demonstrating the student's main conclusions and research process.
+Students who wish to be considered for departmental honors should request permission to attempt an honors thesis.
 Students who wish to be candidates for honors on the senior thesis must have a 3.5 grade point average by the start of Spring semester junior year.